RobertWinslow/styletest/README.md

 Okay, I changed the class name

+It seems like I just can't change the style in the minima class?

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for